smartprix/babel-changed/README.md

 # babel-changed
-A command line tool that only compile changed files with babel.
+A command line tool that only compiles changed files with babel.

 ### Install